danielrshabib/danielrshabib.github.io/_talks/shroder2024nccn.md

 permalink: /talks/Shroder2024mood
 date: 2024-06-02
 type: "Poster"
-venue: 'American Society of Colon & Rectal Surgeons Annual Scientific Meeting'
+venue: 'American Society of Colon and Rectal Surgeons Annual Scientific Meeting'
 location: "Baltimore, MD, USA"
 ---
 This poster investigated if adherence to National Comprehensive Cancer Network (NCCN) guidelines would reduce disparities in oncologic outcomes between rectal cancer patients treated at high-volume and low-volume centers.
 Using 55,497 patients from the the National Cancer Database (NCDB), we found a survival benefit associated with adherence to NCCN guidelines and treatment at high-volume centers.
 While controlling for NCCN adherence alone does not remove the survival benefit at high-volume centers, this analysis shows that controlling for specific high-risk tumor and patient factors can mitigate this difference.